Naisah/Naisah/README.md

 ---

 ###  About Me
--  Learning: `Everything about Cloud Computing`
+-  Learning: `Everything about Cloud Computing and AI`
 -  Outside of coding: I love hojicha and do cafe-hopping !
 -  Reach me at: naisahaspiras24@gmail.com